Your Data Never Dies

 A decade later, that data (30 billion images tagged with precise location metadata) is being used to train a "Large Geospatial Model" that powers autonomous delivery robots navigating city streets[1].
 Niantic, the company behind the game, spun out a division called Niantic Spatial to commercialise it.
 Their robots are already operating in Los Angeles, Chicago, Miami, and Helsinki.

-The players who used their phone’s camera and location weren't consenting to train navigation systems for delivery robots.
-That use case didn't exist yet.
+The players who used their phone’s camera and location weren't consenting to train navigation systems for delivery robots - that use case didn't exist yet.
 The consent was for a game.
 The value extraction is for an entirely different industry, a decade later.

 Hungry for more